Why do our rural communities need to be vocationally trained?

 When we asked our LinkedIn community of Tisser India, what is most integral for the growth of women in rural communities amongst the options of community growth, enabling migration to cities, providing academic education and vocational training, a majority of people voted for vocational training.

-A bulk of the workforce (70%) emanates from rural India and if, through effective implementation of the policy, we can get them interested in vocational training and provide them that training through their schooling years, we would have made great strides towards developing a competent and trained manpower”.
-(Source TOI, The Importance of Skilling and Reskilling in Rural India)
+A bulk of the workforce (70%) emanates from rural India and if, effective implementation of the policy, we can get them interested in vocational training and provide them that training through their schooling years, we would have made great strides towards developing a competent and trained manpower”.

-There is an old Chinese proverb which says that if you provide a man with a bowl of rice, you feed him only for a day.
+There is an old Chinese proverb that says that if you provide a man with a bowl of rice, you feed him only for a day.
 But if you provide him with the skill and resources, you will feed him for a lifetime.

 Tisser India has been in pursuit of the same by empowering women to sustain livelihoods.
 The communities can grow to their potential, if skilled and invested in.